Using Biot-Savart boundary conditions for unbounded external flow on Eulerian meshes: Developed vortex-wake applications

-Next, we study the accuracy of the new Biot-Savart conditions on flow cases with vortex wakes that are truncated by the domain boundary, introducing an additional modelling error.
-We use two classical examples of vortex-street flows: (1) the flow around a 2D cylinder at a Reynolds number $\text{Re}=200$, which results in the classical \emph{van K\`arm\`an} wake, and (2) the reversed \emph{van K\`arm\`an} (or propulsive) wake generated by a heaving airfoil in a uniform flow at a range of Strouhal numbers.
+Next, we study the accuracy of the new Biot-Savart conditions on flow cases with vortex wakes that are truncated by the domain boundary, introducing an additional modeling error.
+We use two canonical developed vortex-wake examples: (1) the flow around a sphere at $\text{Re}=3700$, and (2) the reversed \emph{van K\`arm\`an} (or propulsive) wake generated by a heaving 2D airfoil over a range of Strouhal numbers.